athos/trenchman/README.md

 #### Evaluating an expression

+If the `-e` option is specified with an expression, Trenchman evaluates that expression:

 ```sh
 $ trench -e '(println "Hello, World!")'
 Hello, World!
 $
 ```

+Trenchman will print the evaluation result if the given expression evaluates to a non-`nil` value:

 ```sh
 $ trench -e '(map inc [1 2 3])'